History of Aalto University Student Union

 The Student Union of the Helsinki School of Economics (KY), the Student Union of the Helsinki University of Technology (TKY) and the Student Union of the University of Art and Design Helsinki (TOKYO) merged on 1 Jan 2010 to form Aalto University Student Union (AYY).

 Each year, Aalto University Student Union awards various acknowledgements to the distinguished members of the Aalto community.
-This page presents the acknowledgements awarded by AYY and lists the recipients from the past years.
+This page presents the acknowledgements awarded by AYY, lists the recipients from the past years and informs on how to nominate recipients.